 What are bond funds?

-Bond funds are pools of capital from multiple investors that are invested in different types of bonds.
+Bond funds are pools of capital from multiple investors that are invested in a number of different types of bonds.
 A bond fund will often contain a combination of corporate, government and municipal bonds.
-Bond funds are professionally managed and tailored to meet investors’ specific goals.
+Bond funds are professionally managed and can be tailored to meet investors’ specific goals.